Client Project: AG Consulting Group

 are looking to purchase more gender-fluid clothing items in the future.

-Is there a way for retailers to signal to consumers that they match their values and their demand for clothing outside of the traditional gender binary?
+Is there a way for brands and retailers to signal to consumers that they match their values and their demand for clothing outside of the traditional gender binary?
 And is there a way to use this "signal" to encourage retailers to be more proactive in this space?
-This is the question for us to explore.

 But wait...